2004 Campeón de Campeones

-The 2004 Campeón de Campeones was the 40th edition of the Campeón de Campeones, an annual football super cup match, and the 39th held in the professional era of Mexican football.
-The match-up featured Pachuca, the winners of the Apertura 2003, and Pumas UNAM, the winners of the Clausura 2004.
+The 2004 Campeón de Campeones was the 40th edition of the Campeón de Campeones, an annual football super cup match.
+(Note: The edition number was calculated based on figures provided by Goal.com, with the first Campeón de Campeones having been held in 1941–42.)
+The match-up featured Pachuca, the winners of the Apertura 2003, and Pumas, the winners of the Clausura 2004.
 It was staged over two legs.
 The first-leg was played on 1 August 2004 at Estadio Hidalgo, Pachuca and the second-leg on 8 August 2004 at Estadio Olímpico Universitario, Mexico City.

-Pumas UNAM won the series 7–3 on aggregate, claiming their second Campeón de Campeones title.
+Pumas won the series 7–3 on aggregate, claiming their second Campeón de Campeones title.